jorgedotcom/my-tasks/README.md

 # My Tasks
-A simple Android app showcasing UDF, Compose and observable data holders usage.
+A simple Android app showcasing UDF, Compose and usage of observable data holders.